CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level

 \subsection{Datasets and Attacks}

-We implement \sysname on both SynCAN dataset and ROAD dataset.
+We implement \sysname on both the SynCAN dataset and ROAD dataset.
 SynCAN dataset~\cite{hanselmann2020canet} (Synthetic CAN Bus Data) is a widely used CAN attack dataset released by ETAS (a subsidiary of Robert Bosch Gmbh) covering stealthy signal-level CAN attacks.
-ROAD dataset~\cite{verma2020road} was released by Oak Ridge National Laboratory and is the most realistic CAN attack dataset to date\footnote{To the best of our knowledge, SynCAN dataset is the only publicly available signal-level CAN dataset at the time of writing this paper.
-ROAD dataset was obfuscated and did not have signal-level interpretation in its initial release in early 2021.
-We obtained the raw ROAD dataset through directly contacting ORNL.
-Partially motivated by our work, ORNL has a plan to release signal-level ROAD dataset soon.} Next we introduce the details of each dataset and the attacks covered.
+ROAD dataset~\cite{verma2020road} was released by Oak Ridge National Laboratory and is the most realistic CAN attack dataset to date\footnote{ {To the best of our knowledge, the SynCAN dataset (available at \url{https://github.com/etas/SynCAN}) was the only publicly available signal-level CAN dataset with advanced attacks at the time of writing this paper.
+ROAD dataset (available at \url{https://0xsam.com/road/}) was obfuscated and did not have signal-level interpretation in its initial release in early 2021.
+We obtained the raw ROAD dataset by directly contacting ORNL.
+Partially motivated by our work, ORNL has recently released a signal-level ROAD dataset.}} Next, we introduce the details of each dataset and the attacks covered.